armandomartineze/CloudNativeDevOpsFastTrackV2/Lab. #4 - Automating Deployment/README.md

  ![](./Images/005-LAB4.png)

  4. In the bottom left-hand corner, under **Scope**,validate **Comparment** created in [Lab. #1](../Lab.%20%231%20-%20Resource%20Provisioning) is selected.

- 5. Selecione o domínio APM listado.
+ 5. Select the APM domain listed.

  ![](./Images/007-LAB4.png)

- 6. Copie a chave privada do domínio para um bloco de notas.
+ 6. Copy the domain's private key into a notebook.

  ![](./Images/008_1-LAB4.PNG)

- É isso!
-Cumprimos todos os pré-requisitos para o laboratório!
+ That's it!
+We've fulfilled all the prerequisites for the lab!

  - - -

- ## <a name="Passo1"></a> Passo 1: Clonar o repositório e movimentar conteúdo para repositório do projeto DevOps
+ ## <a name="Passo1"></a> Step 1: Clone repository and move content to DevOps project repository

  1. Acesse o **Cloud Shell**, clicando no ícone como na imagem abaixo.